 2. IP address you use was engaged in spam activity

 You may not be engaged in spamming, however, if you use the ESPs with doubtful reputation, your emails will likely mark as spam as well.
-This is because even one bad customer of your provider can spoil server’s reputation and harm your deliverability.
+This is because even one bad customer of your provider can spoil the server’s reputation and harm your deliverability.
 So you need to check the provider before using it for your campaign.
 The reputable ESPs have strict procedures to prevent unwelcomed email activity.

 3. Emails can go to spam because of low open rates